SteveRMann/Halloween-2022/README.md

 # MonsterBox
-This project is a monster in a box for Halloween.
+This project is further development of the 2021 monster in a box for Halloween.
-It describes building the crate from wood salvaged from palletts, and the code to randomly open the box.

-The motors were from power drills.
-The main door motor drives an offset disc, like a cam, that bumps the door open anot an inch.
-By controlling the door, we can open for a peek or bounce the lid to get attention.

-An ultrasonic fog transducer from Amazon is also inside the box to add fog effects.
+The biggest change is the addition of a bubble generator.

-## Crate
+## Crate Ideas
 Contains images and ideas for the crate construction

 ## Fan